'See if our chicks aren't home by sundown, this time I'm just going to leave the key under the nest.'

 Another rare sight - because there is no pond, of course - is ducks.
 Sometimes when it buckets down hard enough, for long enough, the mallards appear in a puddle

-On this occasion they were joined by wee pal, the grey wagtail
+On this occasion they were joined by wee pal, the pied wagtail

 The nearest place for a more reliable chance of seeing waterbirds is Blackford Pond, about half a mile north of the Meadows.
 In May 2016 the swans and their cygnets owned the pond, and I'm gratuitously going to include some pics of them, just because they're so damn cute